 BA in Architecture, 2002, Columbia University, NY; Master in City Planning, 2006, and PhD in History and Theory of Architecture, 2015, Massachusetts Institute of Technology, Cambridge, MA.
 Publications: Landscape + Urbanism: Looking Around the Bay in Mumbai (co-edited with Alan Berger and Rahul Mehrotra).
 Awards: Hugh Hampton Young Memorial Fellowship, Kate Neal Kinley Memorial Fellowship.
 Professional experience: Associate Director, Urban Design Research Institute, Mumbai (2003–2004).

 Shiben Banerji's research uncovers the global provenance of American urbanism, analyzing the imbrication of urban design in the critique of political and economic liberalism.
 He is currently pursuing this theme through two book projects.
-The first, titled Inhabiting the World, focuses on the little known work of Chicago architects Marion Mahony and Walter Burley Griffin who sought to define a non-nationalist alternative to empire through architectural and urban design projects completed in the US, Australia, and India between 1895 and 1949.
-The second project, tentatively titled In the Shadow of Sovereignty, examines the formative influence of communitarian experiments on legal reasoning in the United States.
+The first, titled Lineages of the Global City, follows the Chicago architects Marion Mahony and Walter Burley Griffin across the mid-Western United States, Australia, and India between 1895 and 1949 to uncover theories of the city as a non-nationalist alternative to empire.
+The second project, tentatively titled In the Shadow of Sovereignty, examines the formative influence that experiments in communitarian living had on legal reasoning in the United States.